 - Make the whipped cream

-- 6. Beat the whipping cream with the sugar and garam masala, if using, in a medium bowl to soft peaks.
+- 6. Beat the heavy cream with the sugar and garam masala, if using, in a medium bowl to soft peaks.
 Spoon a dollop of this spiced cream on top of each chilled pot de creme and serve.

 DIY Garam Masala